-Paycheck Protection Program (PPP) Loans Forgiveness - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for covered loan amounts forgiven under the federal CARES Act, Paycheck Protection Program and Health Care Enhancement Act, Paycheck Protection Program Flexibility Act of 2020, or the CAA, 2021.
-However, the Paycheck Protection Program Extension Act extends the covered period of the PPP to June 30, 2021.
-California law does not conform to this extension and does not allow an exclusion from gross income for PPP loans forgiven due to the extended covered period after March 31, 2021 to June 30, 2021.
-For more information, see specific line instructions for Schedule CA (540) in Part I, Section B, line 3.
+Paycheck Protection Program (PPP) Loans Forgiveness - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for covered loan amounts forgiven under the federal CARES Act, Paycheck Protection Program and Health Care Enhancement Act, Paycheck Protection Program Flexibility Act of 2020, the CAA, 2021, or the PPP Extension Act of 2021.

 Also, the ARPA expands PPP eligibility to include "additional covered nonprofit entities" which includes certain Code 501(c) nonprofit organizations and Internet-only news publishers and Internet-only periodical publishers.
 California law does not conform to this expansion of PPP eligibility.
-For more information, see specific line instructions for Schedule CA (540) in Part I, Section B, line 3.
+For more information, see specific line instructions for Schedule ČA (540) in Part I, Section B, line 3.